sjtuzzw/sjtuzzw.github.io/_pages/about.md

 </div>

 # 🔥 News
+- *2025.07*: &nbsp;🎉🎉 Our project WebSailor topped GitHub trending!​​
+- *2025.05*: &nbsp;🎉🎉 One paper accepted to ICML 2024 spotlight!
+- *2025.02*: &nbsp;🎉🎉 One paper accepted to JCM (T1 journal in computational mathematics)!
 - *2024.09*: &nbsp;🎉🎉 I won the 2024 China National Scholarship!
 - *2024.09*: &nbsp;🎉🎉 One paper accepted to NeurIPS 2024!
 - *2024.01*: &nbsp;🎉🎉 One paper accepted to ICLR 2024!